 5) Review your sitemap.

 Sitemaps are very important.
 What they do is to actually tell search engines about your site structure and then let them discover brand new content much faster.
-You should check your site for freshness.
+You should check your site for freshness or ask Phoenix SEO services for help.

 What you should also look for is cleanness.
 You want to keep your sitemap free from garbage or else you might have the sitemap ignored by Google completely.
 You should remember to regularly check your sitemap for errors in the Google Search Console.